BlueGrizzliBear/Philosophers/README.md

 ## Known Issues

-Philosophers tend to die prematurely on certain machines (with low CPU availabilty) for the (4 410 200 200) test.
+The programs were tested successfully on Ubuntu Virtual Machine but philosophers tend to die prematurely on different machines for the (4 410 200 200) test.